 CBD (cannabidiol) is a non-psychoactive cannabinoid present in the cannabis plant, and the second most abundant cannabinoid after THC.
 CBD has been shown to reduce or amplify the effects of THC, but it also provides numerous benefits on its own.
 It has proved effective in treating pain, inflammation, anxiety, and a wide range of disorders with little to no side effects.

 CBD is present in both hemp and marijuana, but it can exist in particularly higher amounts within hemp, with maintaining a THC content below 0.3%.

 CBD derived from hemp is considered legal according to the 2018 Farm Bill, while CBD derived from marijuana is still considered illegal.

 Furthermore, CBD derived from marijuana will trigger a positive result on a drug test due to the higher THC content, while CBD derived from hemp should not be detected on a drug test.

-- Hemp and marijuana come from the same plant and are closely related, but there are differences in their chemical makeup, uses and legal treatment.
+- Hemp and marijuana come from the same plant species and are closely related, but there are differences in their chemical makeup, uses, and legal treatment.

 - The key difference is that hemp contains less than 0.3% THC, while marijuana contains 10-30% THC.